npezza93/action_push_web/README.md

     # Change the subject (default: mailto:sender@example.com).
     # expiration: mailto:support@my-domain.com

-    # Change the urgency (default: normal).
+    # Change the urgency (default: high).
 You also choose to set this at the notification level.
-    # urgency: high
+    # urgency: normal
 ```

 This file contains the configuration for the push notification services you want to use.